carlosivanr/hugo_website/content/guides/logistic-regression/2021-10-17-logistic-regression/index.en.markdown

 ---

 Logistic regression is a statistical technique to understand the relationship between categorical outcome variables and categorical or continuous predictor variables.
-Binary logistic regression is used in circumstances to understand binary outcomes such as whether or not someone survived a hostpital stay or whether or not a medical intervention was successful or not.
-For this guide, we will work with example data in which eels are used in an experimental treatment to cure a medical condition.
+Binary logistic regression can be used in situations where the outcome takes on one of two values, such as whether or not someone survived a hospital stay or whether or not a medical intervention was successful or not.
+For this guide, we will work with example data in which eels are used as an experimental treatment to cure a medical condition.
 Our outcome will fall into one of two possibilities, Cured or Not Cured, and our predictor is whether someone received the Intervention or not.
-Thus we have a situation in which a binary outcome will be predicted by a dichotomous categorical predictor variable.

 ```r